rapportive-oss/rack-nackmode/README.markdown

 The `use` statement to initialise the middleware takes the following options:

  * `:path` &ndash; path for the health check endpoint (default `/admin`)
- * Customising whether the health check reports healthy or sick (note you should specify one of the following, or your app will always report healthy, even when shutting down, which (with NACK Mode) will prevent it from shutting down):
+ * Customising whether the health check reports healthy or sick (except while shutting down, when it will always report sick):
      * `:healthy_if` &ndash; callback that should return `true` if your app is able to serve requests, and `false` otherwise.
      * `:sick_if` &ndash; callback that should return `false` if your app is